Shades of disapproval

 1. NAME THE DEMON

-If you spot any of the reasons given above, or something else, say it.
+Say it if you spot any of the reasons above or something else.
 Confront them with truth.
 Let the subconscious pattern evolve into a more conscious way of thinking.

 2. ASSERT YOURSELF